bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform.md

 ## Connecting to a Cluster {#connecting_to_a_cluster}

-We recommend interacting with clusters primarily through Jupyter notebooks and Jobs.
+We recommend interacting with clusters primarily through Jupyter Notebooks and Jobs.
 However, it may be necessary to connect directly to a cluster in some cases.
 In that case, you can connect through a notebook terminal.

 ### Connecting with a Notebook Terminal
 ![Notebook-Terminal](../platform2-gifs/notebook-terminal.gif#center)

-If you cluster have more than one node.
-In the terminal you can connect to any of the cluster nodes by running
+If your cluster has more than one node , you can connect to any of the cluster nodes by running the following command in the terminal:

 ```shell
 ssh <NODE-IP>
 ```

 ![Connect-Cluster](../platform2-gifs/connect-to-cluster.gif#center)

-Through this terminal, you can interact with the `/bodofs` folder, which is shared by all the instances in the cluster and the Notebook instance.
+Through this terminal, you can access the `/bodofs` folder, which is shared by all the instances in the cluster and the Notebook instance.
 [Verify your connection][verify_your_connection] to interact directly with your cluster.